Defining Support, The Cancer Mom Series: Melissa

 Melissa is Mom to Gemma, who was diagnosed with Wilms Tumor on her 3rd birthday in 2017.
 Today, Gemma currently is in remission.

 All cancer moms will tell you we are part of the club no one wants to join.
 You are all at once the one that holds them down to access their ports and the one that dries their tears after.
-It is sickening to watch your beautiful child get chemo or sedate them every day for radiation.
+It is sickening to watch your beautiful child get chemo or sedated every day for radiation.
 And even though you are heartbroken you have to be strong because you are the #1 cheerleader.
-That is why all the family, friends and community support is so vital.
+That is why all the family, friends, and community support is so vital.
 Some days you just need a hug!
+Also, you are basically living at the clinic – thankfully we have the wonderful people at Levine and do not have to go far – but someone has to cut back at work in order to stay on the treatment plan which adds a financial strain to an already stressful situation.
+It is so important that families have resources to alleviate that burden.

 MAY CANCER MOM SERIES: